 Elephants can carry soldiers and charge at 25 kilometres per hour, making them an intimidating force on the battlefield.
 This further increased the regard Thai people have for the gentle giants.

 The strength of elephants means they played a key role in transport and labour during Thailand’s development.

 Up until the early 1900s, elephants were one of the main forms of transport in the country.
 In 1884, up to 20,000 elephants were working in transport in northern Thailand, according to the Food and Agriculture Organisation (FAO) of the United Nations.

 The size and strength of the mammals were also used in the logging industry.
 Elephants were used to haul teak wood through dense jungle, and as such were forced to contribute to the destruction of their own natural habitat.

 Thailand’s forest cover was stripped back to a mere 28% of its former size before logging was banned in 1989, the FAO reports.
 The massive habitat loss caused by logging is one of the biggest reasons why the survival of elephants in Thailand has become so important.

 Despite being Thailand’s national symbol, elephants have suffered in recent decades.
 Around a century ago, in 1900, there were at least 100,000 elephants in Thailand according to statistics from the FAO.

-One of the most important facts about elephants in Thailand today is that only between 3,000 and 4,000 remain in the country and only around half of that number live in the wild.
+One of the most important facts about elephants in Thailand today is that only 3,000 to 4,000 elephants remain in the country, and just half or so live in the wild.
 The International Union for the Conservation of Nature (IUCN) classifies Asian elephants as endangered.